Plan enjoyable days outside the home to help with baby sleep

 Are you a primary carer, often though not always a mother, who finds you're waking up exhausted in the morning before the day has even begun?
 Unbelievable exhaustion is common at this time of life.
 Night and day become a weary blur.

 This is why I suggest planning each day’s activities ahead of time.
-You may be so exhausted when you wake that the thought of getting out of the house seems impossible – but if you know you have a friend waiting for coffee catchup, or a parent’s group with others in your situation to chat with, or a plan to get some task done, then it’s easier to put one foot in front of the other (the feed, the nappy change, the locating of a fresh jumpsuits, not to mention the whole project of somehow taking a shower …), and get yourself and baby out of the house.
+You may be so exhausted when you wake that the thought of getting out of the house seems impossible – but if you know you have a friend waiting for coffee catchup, or a parent’s group with others in your situation to chat with, or a plan to get some task done, then it’s easier to put one foot in front of the other (the feed, the nappy change, the locating of a fresh jumpsuit, not to mention the whole project of somehow taking a shower …) to get yourself and baby out of the house.

 Remember: it’s about workability, not perfection.
 It doesn’t matter if you forget things.
 Someone will lend you a baby wipe or you'll improvise.
 It doesn’t matter if your hair isn’t quite right.
 It doesn’t matter if your clothes are creased or have a stain or two.
 It doesn’t even matter if you're running late – better to show up late than not at all.